ChrisPy-RuBy/weekend_9_homework/readme.txt

 Update

 I have a method that checks the number of instances of bread in the basket.
 I will now extend the class to have a method that determines if there number is odd or even and then another to calculate the discounts.
-If the number is even then this is even then is easy but if odd I will have to create another method the calculates the discount for the nearest even number
+If the number is even then this is even then is easy but if odd I will have to create another method the calculates the discount for the nearest even number.

+Update
+Made bogof for bread, was easier than expected.
+I will now move on to the other tasks.
+The basket class is becoming a bit crowded so it might be worth creating a Discount class to calculate the various discounts etc

+Update
+created a checkout class to deal with the discounts etc and calculating the final total.
+Will now create the loyality and over £20 discount.

+Update
+Made both these methods, so now have 3 different methods for calculating different discounts.
+Need to make sure that they work together correctly